besjoncifliku/bolby-next-portofolio/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+**References:**
+> This is based on the bolby template provided by ThemeForests https://www.youtube.com/watch?v=7btxeoPrIeY.
+The original work is based on Wordpress, however we decided to create a similar open source template in NextJS.
+> The icons are retrieved from Flaticon.com

 # Intro

-This is my personal website.
+This is a personal website template.
 It's configurable, so feel free to use it, or any parts of it for yourself :)

 About
 A self-hosted developer homepage, to showcase your projects, posts, coding stats, and more.